 Students in the Nursing Administration Specialty use a menu approach to select one course in each of the following areas: Organizational Culture, Organizational Theory, and Personnel Management/Labor Relations.
-Courses are interdisciplinary and taken either at Peabody College or the Owen Graduate School of Management.
+Courses are multidisciplinary and taken at either Peabody College or Owen Graduate School of Management.